Helm Best Practices and Recommendations

 Version Numbers

 Helm recommends what is called SemVer2 notation (Semantic Versioning 2.0.0).
-You can google this term if you want to learn more.
 The short explanation is this: version numbers are in the form of 1.2.3 (MAJOR.MINOR.PATCH).
-The first number represents the major version number, the second the minor, the third the patch number.
+The first number represents the major version number, the second the minor, and the third is the patch number.

 Variable Names